 The Department of Health reports that around 3.6 million Australians suffer from varying degrees of hearing loss.
-Old age and excessive noise are the two top causes of loss of hearing.
+There are many causes of hearing loss, but ageing and excessive noise are the two top causes of loss of hearing.

-Hearing aids come in different shapes and sizes.
-There are different types for different hearing conditions too.
-Preference, budget, and degree of hearing loss are some of the most important things to consider when buying hearing aids in 2021.
+Hearing aids come in different styles and sizes, and certain styles may be better suited to particular hearing losses.
+Preference of style, budget, and degree of hearing loss are some of the most important things to consider when buying hearing aids in 2021.

 But, how do you know what type of hearing aid to buy?
-How much should you shell out for your hearing aid?
+How much should you spend on a hearing aid?
 This hearing aid buying guide will help you find the best hearing aid in terms of effectiveness and price.

 Choosing a hearing aid isn’t just about choosing a style.
 Some hearing aids work better for some hearing conditions.
 If you want to know what type of hearing aid you should buy, you should know the different types of hearing aids in the market.